Research

 Pattern 4: Recursive Revision

-You write a paragraph, scroll back to the beginning, revise the opening, scroll back again, revise more, but never move forward to new material.
+Writers write a paragraph, scroll back to the beginning, revise the opening, scroll back again, revise more, but never move forward to new material.

-The Self-Assessment: Track Your Own Patterns
+The Self-Assessment: Tracking Writing Patterns

 Track three writing sessions (each 30+ minutes).
 After each session, answer these questions: